saep/repo-based-blog/README.md

 * Please write documentation!
 * Please try to write tests!
-* Please annotate commits with [Test] or [Doc] to indicate their domain, leave it empty for commits targeted at the core functionality.
-This is very helpful to spot commit that are interesting.
+* Please annotate commits with [Test],[Style] or [Doc] to indicate their domain, leave it empty for commits targeted at the core functionality.
+This is very helpful to spot commits that are interesting.
 * If an issue exists, reference it!
 * Similar to neovim's development, use [WIP], [RFC] and [RDY] as tags in pull requests.
 Especially the [WIP] annotation has the potential to avoid